 Energy Systems Catapult Innovation Director, Eric Brown, recently participated in the UK-US Grid Modernization Collaboration Workshop held at the US Department of Energy’s (DOE’s) National Renewable Energy Laboratory (NREL) in Golden, Colorado.

-I thought it was an excellent event organised by the UK Science and Innovation Network US team in partnership with NREL, the Power Networks Demonstration Centre (PNDC), and the EPSRC Centre for Energy Storage Integration (CESI).
+The UK Science and Innovation Network US team put on an excellent event, in partnership with NREL, the Power Networks Demonstration Centre (PNDC), and the EPSRC Centre for Energy Storage Integration (CESI).

 It brought together a group of about 45 participants from the UK, the US and a small representation from Europe.
 There was some debate about the spelling of “modernization”, whether it should be with a “z” or an “s”, but once over that hurdle it was clear that there is much that is shared.
 The group was very broad, with delegates coming from a wide spectrum of organisations in research, academia, industry and businesses of all sizes and with a broad set of expertise and experiences.

 The presentations and discussions were very helpful in establishing context, building understanding and allowing topics to be explored in detail.
 The discussions were open, rich and informative, focussed on the challenges and opportunities of modernising the electricity network.
 It was clear we have many of these challenges and opportunities in common, so there is benefit in seeing where our respective experiences can be applied.
 However, it was also clear that there are enough differences to act as a source of stimulus for new thinking and other ways of perceiving things.

 The US Department of Energy Grid Modernization Initiative was a central theme.
 From my perspective this was particularly interesting given the current work we at the Catapult, the Institution of Engineering and Technology and our collaboration partners are doing on the Future Power System Architecture (FPSA) project.
 Neither project has all the answers, but there is value in exploring how our American friends are tackling the issues.